The murky, unregulated world of psychological counselling in India

 Chaubal explained that this lack of formal recognition for the larger field of psychologists has led to confusion among the public about the professional qualifications required for an individual to practice as a therapist or counsellor.
 This often results in situations where people find themselves consulting insufficiently qualified counsellors.

 This story is part of Common Ground, our in-depth and investigative reporting project.
-Sign up here to get these stories in your inbox as soon as they are published.
+Sign up here to get a fresh story in your inbox every Wednesday.

 It is not only those seeking help online who run the risk of encountering unqualified or under-qualified counsellors.